 "Glyphosate-based herbicides are supported by one of the most extensive worldwide human health and environmental effects databases ever compiled for a pesticide product," Monsanto writes in a glyphosate safety document.
 "Comprehensive toxicological and environmental fate studies conducted over the last 40 years have time and again demonstrated the strong safety profile of this widely used herbicide."

-Monsanto intends to argue that other factors led to Johnson's cancer and will further dispute the scientific claims and studies Johnson's lawsuit uses to build its case.
-Additional expert testimony and studies like the EPA one mentioned above will be used to counter Johnson's claims.
+In the Johnson case, Monsanto argued that other factors led to Johnson's cancer and disputed the scientific claims and studies Johnson's lawsuit used to build its case.

-Editor's note: This article has been updated since May 2018.
+Editor's note: This article was originally published in May 2018 and has been updated with more recent information.